bombs-kim/pythonp/README.md

 * If `-e` option is given, your code can work on each line `l`, not the entire lines `lines` or `_lines`.
 The names `lines` and `_lines` will disappear and can not be used.
+Note that in the current implementation globals are shared among all lines and there could be side effects.
+This is a intended behavior but can change in the future.

 * Automatic importing is supported. `pythonp` automatically tries to import a name for you when it encounters an unseen one.